 Invest in Security

 Good security reduces your risk and may lower your premium.
-Consider alarm systems, CCTV cameras, security shutters, bollards or ram raid protection, and secure cash handling procedures.
+Consider alarm systems, CCTV cameras, security shutters, bollards and secure cash handling procedures.
 Check your policy for specific security requirements - failing to maintain them could affect your claim.

 3